Skip to main content

 Contributing

-• Typed interfaces and clear docstring
+• typed interfaces and clear docstrings

-• Small methods with singular purpose
+• small methods with singular purpose

-• Pytests covering new behaviour
+• pytest coverage for new user-facing behaviour

-• Updated documentation where relevant
+• updated docs and notebooks where relevant

 License